 About 10 per cent of the population in Singapore suffer from anxiety and depressive disorders.
 The Department of Psychiatry at Singapore General Hospital (SGH) shares the common types of anxiety disorders and who's at risk.

-Feeling anxious is absolutely normal when you meet with a stressful situation, like an important meeting or a driving test.
+Feeling anxious is absolutely normal when you meet with a stressful situation, like going for an important meeting or taking a test.
 But what happens when the fretting and fear gets out of control?

 Singapore General Hospital (SGH), a member of the

 The term “anxiety disorders” refers to a range of mental conditions characterised by fearfulness, worry and uncertainty which interfere with the person’s life.
 These conditions include:

 Social phobia (or social anxiety disorder)